whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/autodesk-education-licence-fusion.md

 ---
 title: Autodesk Education License Fusion
 date: 2025-12-26T07:11:40-04:00
-lastmod: 2026-01-05T17:29:14-04:00
+lastmod: 2026-01-06T05:59:59-04:00
 ---

-These instructions show how to register for and Autodesk for Education account and install [Fusion](fusion-360.md).
+These instructions show eligible students how to register for and Autodesk for Education account and install [Fusion](fusion-360.md).

 <div class="two-column-instructions-grid">